aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 bin/Release/net5.0/osx-x64/publish/ConsoleApp.pdb
 ```

-We can execute the program directly:
+We can run the program directly from the project directory by executing:

 ```bash
 bin/Release/net5.0/osx-x64/publish/ConsoleApp